 Nd-Fe-B Magnet | M (80-100), H (100-120), SH (120-150), UH (150-180), EH (180-200). | 310-400 |

 Al-Ni-Co magnets are composed of aluminum, nickel, cobalt, and iron, and these magnets possess the highest maximum operating temperature of 525℃.
 Thus, they are suitable for extremely high-temperature workplaces.
 Additionally, Al-Ni-Co magnets appeared in the market quite early.
-They were commercially available in the 1960s and got replaced by rare earth magnets in the 1980s.
+They were commercially available in the 1960s and were replaced by rare earth magnets in the 1980s.
 Yet, these tough magnets are still commonly used to make sensors, guitar pickups, and other high-temperature handling equipment.

 Ferrite magnets contain a large amount of iron oxide and a small proportion of other metallic elements.
 Although ferrite magnets come with a relatively lower maximum operating temperature of 250℃, they are widely used because of their lower cost.
 They are also called ceramic magnets due to their extremely high electrical resistance.
 With these desirable features, ferrite magnets find various applications, such as transformers, computer cables, and so on.